Tirtagangga royal watergarden is

 Sanga fountain which rises from the middle of the complex.
 This

-fountain together with the two ponds form the middle Bwah level.
+fountain together with the two ponds forms the middle Bwah level.

 The larger lowest Bhur level, on the left side of the